nwl1515/AI2---Ludo-player/README.md

 Using LUDO GUI framework created by
 Nikolaj Iversen, Nicolai Lynnerup

-Creating a Ludo player using Q-learning with a neural network as q approximator.
+Creating a Ludo player using a Genetic Algorithm, trained against other AI ludo players.